nlfiedler/zorigami/NOTES.md

     * For Amazon, limited to 1,000 vaults, so reuse will be necessary.
     * For Google, no hard limit, but perhaps a practical limit.
     * Can add new records to the database (and index) to keep track.
+1. Insert `pending` pack record in database to facilitate cleaning up botched backups.
+    * e.g. if the backup crashes, and files changed, old pack will be left dangling forever
 1. Upload the pack file to the cloud.
-1. Insert pack record in database to track bucket/vault and object/archive ID.
+1. Update pack record to track bucket/vault and object/archive ID.
+1. Remove `pending` from pack record in database.

 #### Crash Recovery

-If most recent snapshot is in "working" state: Continue with finding files that are new/changed that do not already have a record in the database, adding them to pack files and uploading.
+1. If there is an `index` snapshot, there is pending work to finish.
+1. Go through the usual backup procedure.

-#### Restore
+#### File Restore

-1. Based on selection, you have the list of SHA256 values of the target file.
+1. Use selected file SHA256 to look up list of chunks.
-1. Use the SHA256 to find the bucket/object to be retrieved.
+1. Use pack SHA256 to find remote coordinates (bucket and object).
-1. When opening pack file, verify SHA256 of file matches pack file name.
-1. Look up the SHA256 in the pack record to get byte offset, length.
-1. Read data from pack file at given offset and length.
+1. Download pack and verify checksum to detect corruption.
-1. Write the chunk of data to a temporary file.
+1. Extract the chunk of the file in the pack to a temporary file.
-1. Repeat this procedure for each SHA256 value.
+1. Repeat for each chunk of the file (finding pack, downloading, extracting).
-1. When finished, close the file and rename to target filename, apply ownership, modes.
+1. Reproduce the original file from the downloaded chunks.
+1. Apply ownership and mode values according to the tree object.

 #### Full Recovery